-Whether you’re on a weekend excursion with friends or family road trip, one of the most enjoyable outings is getting in a bit of fishing.
+Whether you’re on a weekend excursion with friends or family, one of the most enjoyable outings is getting in a bit of fishing.
 If you’re on a river, lake, or ocean, you are likely to need a boat.
 However, not everyone has a fishing boat readily available.
 Both freshwater and ocean fishermen find inflatable fishing boats an attractive alternative to traditional fishing boats.
 Inflatable fishing boats are portable and versatile, and they require little in the way of storage space.
 In most cases, inflatable fishing boats are significantly less expensive than traditional watercraft in terms of not only the purchase price but also insurance, licensing, transportation, storage, and maintenance.

 Are inflatable boats good for fishing?